zelrealm/sogamo-v3-ios-library/README.md

 # Sogamo API on iOS #
-To integrate the Sogamo API with your iPhone / iPad application, first download the latest [zip archive](http://sogamo.com/) and extract the files.
+To integrate the Sogamo API with your iPhone / iPad application, first download the latest zip archive from this repository and extract the files.

 # Requirements #